acreegan/adv_prodcon/README.rst

      :alt: Updates

 Advanced Producer-Consumer is a python package implementing a full featured producer-consumer pattern for concurrent workers.
 This is useful for developing data acquisition programs or programs that involve real-time data processing while maintatining a responsive UI.
+It is compatible with PyQt5, which allows it to be used to develop graphical data acquisition and visualisation applications.

 * Free software: MIT license